Healthy Human Global Project - Hong Kong

 The complexity of individual immune responses is such that it has not yet been possible to define the genetic and environmental parameters that determine either a healthy immune system or its natural occurring variability.
 Yet, knowledge of these parameters is essential to establish personalized and precision medical care.

-The HHGP is based on the success of the Milieu Intérieur consortium (http://www.milieuinterieur.fr/en) which was established by the Institut Pasteur Paris in 2011.
-We propose to apply this technological platform to develop an Immune Report Card that will provide a personalized patient management strategy that takes into account individual genetics, previous infection history, resident microbiota, as well as personal lifestyle and environmental factors to define immune ‘health.
+The HHGP-Hong Kong is based on the success of the Milieu Intérieur consortium which was established by the Institut Pasteur in Paris in 2011.
+We are applying this technological platform to develop an Immune Report Card that will provide a personalized patient management strategy that takes into account individual genetics, previous infection history, resident microbiota, as well as personal lifestyle and environmental factors to define immune ‘health.

 Establishment of a healthy reference population cohort and technological transfer of a standardized immunophenotyping platform;